beginner paraglider

 Remember: The EN Testing system focusses on how a wing recovers not its tendency to enter the situation in the first place.

-This means that even if a wing is highly rated, it could be very prone to collapse, spirals and stalls, it will recover well yes.
-But how quickly and easily it enters these states is also very important especially for a beginner.
+It will recover well yes, but how quickly and easily it enters these states is also very important especially for a beginner.
 A wing that collapses easily will most likely scare a pilot out of flying even if the recovery was fast.

 paraglider classification chart